 What is Underground Service Line Coverage?

 First it’s important to understand what is a service line?
 They’re the service and utility lines that are underground on a homeowner’s property.
 For example, all of the lines necessary for running cable, electric wiring, internet, natural gas, propane, sewer pipes, and water.
-By adding underground service line coverage to your home insurance policy by endorsement, you’ll get coverage for accidents, wear and tear, environmental and natural conditions, and more.
+By adding underground service line coverage to your home insurance policy by endorsement, you can get coverage for accidents, wear and tear, environmental and natural conditions, and more.

 How Do Lines Experience Damage?